 Trainee Daphne Dontje

 💬 Daphne: "There were many enthusiastic students present during our workshop.
 It was nice to see how the different groups had different perspectives on the issues that arose in the game.
-The students certainly gained a better understanding of the work they could do at the water board.
-My colleagues are very open, so I hope the students will contact us if they have any further questions about work, graduation projects, or if they would like to spend a day with us, for example."
+The students certainly gained a better understanding of the work they could do at the water authority.
+My colleagues are really open, so I hope the students will contact us if they have any further questions about work, graduation projects, or if they would like to spend a day with us, for example."

 Learn more about working at our water authority